pnshad/libft/README.md

 ## License

 Libft is released under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE.md] file for more details.

 ## Acknowledgements